chinmaysagade/reWizeNotes/blender.md

 Press R to rotate.
 Press S to scale.
 Pair the operations with x,y or z key to constraint the transformation in that direction.
+Pressing the x,y or z key twice will perform the transformation in local space.
 Pressing left click during the transformation aborts it.